Watts-Lab/task-mapping/tasks/Computer maze.md

 ## Roles
 Tagger: Tags the identical greebles using the keyboard

-Navigagtor: Navigates through the computer maze using the joystick.
+Navigator: Navigates through the computer maze using the joystick.

 ## Instructions
-Complete instructions shown to participants at each stage of the task.

-Write the complete instructions used from the start to the end of the experiment.
-This should include any instruction provided on each of the steps.
-If instructions have step interdependence, or are role specific, describe that in full detail.

-If the instructions are not available ask the paper's authors, however and if that fails, write new ones that appear as suitable as possible.
+(Original instructions unavailable)
+### Pre-task
+1. Complete the surveys distributed to you.

+### Task
+1. If you are a navigator, use the joystick to navigate the virtual maze on the monitor.
+2. If you are the tagger, use the keyboard to tag identical objects called "greebles".
+Do not tag greebles if ou have not seen an identical greeble somewhere else in the maze.

 # Criteria
 ## Performance calculation